Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Clinical and Laboratory Monitoring of Pediatric HIV Infection

-When to Start Antiretroviral Therapy
+When to Initiate Therapy in Antiretroviral-Naive Children

 What Drugs to Start: Initial Combination Therapy for Antiretroviral Treatment-Naive Children